-This Amendment takes effect on the date on which the amendment enters into force, except where a

-a agreed by the parties (for one o or more changes).

-Please inform the othe Please inform the other members of the consortium of the Amendment.
+This Amendment takes effect on the date on which the amendment enters into force, except where a different date has been agreed by the parties (for one or more changes).
+Please inform the other members of the consortium of the Amendment.
+SIGNATURES For the coordinator For the Commission

-SIGNATURES

-For the coordinator For the Commission

-Enclosures: Annex 1 Action plan to the FP. ^
+Enclosures: Annex 1 Action plan to the FPA

-AIIIICA I ACHOH PIAH 10 HE FF \mathbf{A}